topel-research-group/Bamboozle/README.md

 Finding deletions; can print each deletion position, groups of adjacent deletion positions into events, or only those events resulting in a frameshift
 * Note: this can now also be done for a specific contig
+* Note: this uses the default threshold of 20 for assessing the surrounding coverage; `-t` can therefore be used to try and find deletions in lower-coverage areas, however this hasn't been extensively tested

 * Default usage - prints every deletion position
 ```bash